 Sales in the Asset Management Solutions segment increased \$37.9 million, or 73.3%, to \$89.6 million for the six months ended June 30, 2021, from \$51.7 million for the six months ended June 30, 2020.
 This was primarily due to a \$9.9 million, or 39.8%, increase in revenues from Aircraft, and a \$28.0 million, or 104.3%, increase in revenues from Engines.
 The increase in Aircraft revenues is primarily attributable to increased activity in the B757 product line due to higher trading volume in the amount of \$20.4 million and an increase in USM part sales in the B767 and other various product lines, partially offset by lower leasing activity primarily in the B747 product line.
-The increase in Engines revenues is primarily attributable to increased activity in the RB211 and PW4000 product line as a result of higher trading volume and USM part sales, resulting in an increase of \$34.8 million, partially offset by lower leasing and USM part sales in the CF6-80, V2500, and CFM56 product lines totaling \$7.2 million.
+The increase in Engines revenues is primarily attributable to increase dactivity in the B747 product line.
+The increase in Engines revenues is primarily attributable to increased activity in the B747 product line.
+The increase in Engines revenues is primarily attributable to increase of \$34.8 million, partially offset by lower leasing and USM part sales in the CF6-80, V2500, and CFM56 product lines totaling \$7.2 million.
 The reductions in leasing and USM part sales are attributable to the global decrease in demand for flight hours in response to the COVID-19 pandemic.